Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Introduction

-Solar neutrino observations rely on both the flux prediction from the SSM and neutrino oscillation parameters that determine the flavor conversion~\cite{Wolfenstein:1978ue,Mikheyev:1985zog,ParticleDataGroup:2020ssz}.
-Thus although SK~\cite{Super-Kamiokande:2016yck,Super-Kamiokande:2013mie} and Borexino~\cite{BOREXINO:2014pcl,BOREXINO:2020aww} experiments have made precision measurements on the $^8$B neutrinos via the ES interaction, the evaluation of the total amount of neutrinos produced inside the Sun relies on the input of solar neutrino oscillations~\cite{ParticleDataGroup:2020ssz}.
-The present most precise $^8$B neutrino flux is determined by SNO with the precision of 3.8\%~\cite{SNO:2002tuh,SNO:2003bmh,SNO:2008gqy,SNO:2011ajh,SNO:2011hxd}, and it is the only existing model independent flux measurement.
-Therefore, a second independent measurement of the total $^8$B neutrino flux with the NC channel~\cite{Arafune:1988hx,Ianni:2005ki} would be important to answer relevant questions in the field of solar physics.
-For example, there is the solar abundance problem, in which the SSM based on the solar composition with a higher value of metallicity is inconsistent with the helioseismological measurements~\cite{Vinyoles:2016djt}.
+Solar neutrino observations {rely on the SSM flux predictions, the neutrino oscillation parameters and solar density model} that determine the flavor conversion~\citep{Wolfenstein:1978ue,Mikheyev:1985zog,ParticleDataGroup:2020ssz}.
+Thus although SK~\citep{Super-Kamiokande:2016yck,Super-Kamiokande:2013mie} and Borexino~\citep{BOREXINO:2014pcl,BOREXINO:2020aww} experiments have made precision measurements on the $^8$B neutrinos via the ES interaction, the evaluation of the total amount of neutrinos produced inside the Sun relies on the input of solar neutrino oscillations~\citep{ParticleDataGroup:2020ssz}.
+The present most precise $^8$B neutrino flux is determined by SNO with the {1$\sigma$ confidence level uncertainly of around} 3.8\%~\citep{SNO:2002tuh,SNO:2003bmh,SNO:2008gqy,SNO:2011ajh,SNO:2011hxd}, and it is the only existing model independent flux measurement.
+Therefore, a second independent measurement of the total $^8$B neutrino flux with the NC channel~\citep{Arafune:1988hx,Ianni:2005ki} would be important to answer relevant questions in the field of solar physics.
+For example, there is the solar abundance problem, in which the SSM based on the solar composition with a higher value of metallicity is inconsistent with the helioseismological measurements~\citep{Vinyoles:2016djt}. {Note that a recent solar model is able to resolve the discord between the helioseismological and photospheric measurements~\citep{Magg:2022rxb}, but lively discussions on this topic are still on-going~\citep{Buldgen:2022nso,Yang:2022dsq}.}